hackerb9/vt340test/flowcontrol.md

 ## USB Serial Ports are not all equal

-When I first got my VT340, I could not figure out why I could only connect at 9600 baud.
-At 19200, even with XON/XOFF flow control enabled on the UNIX host (`stty ixon`), I was getting the backwards question marks showing that characters were getting dropped.
+When hackerb9 first got a VT340, it was a puzzle why it could only connect at 9600 baud.
+At 19200, even with XON/XOFF flow control enabled on the UNIX host (`stty ixon`), it was showing the backwards question marks indicating that characters were getting dropped.

-I spent a while trying to figure out what was going on.
+Hackerb9 spent a while trying to figure out what was going on.
 Propagation delay?
 Termios buffer flushing?
 Many esoteric topics were researched and W. Richard Stevens' weighty tome digested and disected.
 Teeth were gnashed.
 Hair was pulled.

-Turns out, some USB serial adapters simply _do not support xon/xoff flow control_.I had tried two different brands I had lying around and both had failed the same way.
-Finally, after figuring out that it is up to the hardware, I tried a third and that _did_ work:
+Turns out, some USB serial adapters simply _do not support xon/xoff flow control_.
+Two different brands that had been lying around both had failed the same way.
+After figuring out that it is up to the hardware, hackerb9 tried a third and that _did_ work:

 | Brand      | Model  | Kernel Driver | Works |
 |------------|--------|---------------|-------|